- Introduction:

 -If irresistible grace is a biblical doctrine, then why is it that God would "spread out His hands all day long" to His rebellious nation Israel (Isaiah 65:2)?
 Why would God put Himself through so much trouble when He could have instantaneously resolved that problem?
 Why did Jesus mourn over Israel's unwillingness to accept the prophets God had sent (Matthew 23:37)?

-• Perseverance Of The Saints (Also Known As Eternal Security Or Once Saved, Always Saved):
+- Perseverance Of The Saints (Other Names For This Teaching Would Include Eternal Security And Once Saved, Always Saved):

-• Does A Rejection Of Calvinism Mean That Man Takes Credit For His Own Salvation And That God Is Not Sovereign?:
+- Does A Rejection Of Calvinism Mean That Man Takes Credit For His Own Salvation Or That God Is Not Sovereign?:

 -It is true that man in his fallen condition can never please God.
+He has no power in and of himself to change his state of being, but the grace of God can and does.
+Only God has the power to bring about a miracle such as this.
 We could never merit our salvation.
-His grace is an absolute necessity.
+His grace is an absolute necessity, if we are ever to be spared from divine judgment.

 -We absolutely need Christ's imputed righteousness.
-It is by faith in Him that we are saved.
-However, we must accept the terms of forgiveness as prescribed in the gospel.
+It is by faith in Him that we are saved, not our personal merit.
+However, we must accept the terms of forgiveness as prescribed in the gospel, which in and of itself is a gift of grace by God to man.

--This is analogous to a physician informing a patient of the need for a procedure such as a liver transplant.
+-This is analogous to a physician informing a patient of the need for a procedure such as a heart transplant and him consenting to its performance.
 The latter performs the work on the former.
 In the same vein, it is God who diagnoses our problem of sin and totally removes it from our being.
+The basis of the entirety of this operation is His grace.

 -We have the ability to recognize that we have a spiritual problem in light of divine revelation.
 The choice to accept the gift of justification is not a work, anymore than is grabbing a lifesaver while drowning or accepting a birthday gift from a loved one.
 To say that we take credit for accepting a free, and even undeserved, gift would be irrational in the highest degree.

--There is no denying that salvation is of God.
-He is its author and finisher.
+-There is no that one can deny salvation is all of God.
+He is both its author and finisher.
 It is God who gets all the credit for saving us.
 Our decision to approach Him in humble repentance does not merit us anything.
 God is not under any obligation whatsoever to save us.

 -Atonement is applied freely to all who come to Christ by faith.
-It is God who regenerates us.
-The gospel itself has sufficient power to draw any sinner to God (Romans 1:16; 1 Corinthians 1:21; Hebrews 4:12).
+It is God who regenerates us, and grace is what brings it about.
+The gospel itself also has sufficient power to draw any sinner to God (Romans 1:16; 1 Corinthians 1:21).
 His grace is an absolute necessity in our conversion.
 The gospel is God's gracious offer of salvation to undeserving sinners.

 This is an outstanding article.
 I appreciate the Scriptural references and clarifications addressing some of Calvin’s teachings.
 Thanks so much for this!